Sir Henry Robert William Miles, 4th Bt.1

 Last Edited=20 Sep 2012

-He graduated from Cambridge University, Cambridge, Cambridgeshire, England, with a Master of Arts (M.A.).2 He was Principal Clerk of the Public Bill Office, House of Commons.2 He was invested as a Companion, Order of the Bath (C.B.).1 He held the office of Justice of the Peace (J.P.) for Devon.2 He succeeded to the title of 3rd Baronet Ferguson Davie, of Creedy, co.
-Devon [U.K., 1847] on 16 June 1907.4
+He graduated from Cambridge University, Cambridge, Cambridgeshire, EnglandG, with a Master of Arts (M.A.)2 He was Principal Clerk of the Public Bill Office, House of Commons.2 He was appointed Companion, Order of the Bath (C.B.)1 He held the office of Justice of the Peace (J.P.) for Devon.2 He succeeded as the 3rd Baronet Ferguson Davie, of Creedy, co.
+Devon [U.K., 1847] on 16 June 1907.2

 Children of Sir William Augustus Ferguson Davie, 3rd Bt. and Frances Harriett Miles